tanay-pingalkar/replace.js/README.md

 - [ ] object support

 ## contribution
 this repo is open source and will live open source, contributers are highly welcome.
-You can contribute to this library by following means
+You can contribute to this library by following ways
-- can report bugs or feature idea on github issue
+- report bugs or feature idea on github issue
-- can work on documents
+- work on documentation
-- can contribute to direct source code
+- contribute to direct source code

 ## philosophy